 Similar to our integer arithmetic test, real (floating point) arithmetic has also limitation.
 The default representation uses 32 bits (4 bytes) to represent the floating-point number, which results in 6 significant digits, before the result starts to differ from what we would expect, by doing the calculation on a piece of paper or in our head.

 Now consider the following program

-Listing 7: kinds.f90
+Listing 13: kinds.f90

 '''

 program kinds

 implicit none

 intrinsic :: selected_real_kind

 integer :: single, double

+single = selected_real_kind(6)

+double = selected_real_kind(15)

+write(, ) "For 6 significant digits", single, "bytes are required"

 '''